AshKnight99/AshKnight99/README.md

 - 💻 I am a development enthusiat and recently have started taking tint steps in the field of Machine Learning and Deep Learning

-- ⌨ Prefered coding language : **Java, but I alsohave expereince with Python and CPP**
+- ⌨ Prefered coding language : **Java, but I also have experience with Python and CPP**

 - 🔭 I’m currently working on : React Clones, Image fusion of visible and IR images and Space Debris classification using DL

-- 🌱 Currently learning about **SpringBoot , Matlab**
+- 🌱 Currently learning about **SpringBoot**

-- 💬 We can discuss about **Data structure, Android app Development,Web Development using React**
+- 💬 We can discuss about **Data structure, Android app Development, Web Development using React**

 - 📧 Contact me : **rachanaraut1999@gmail.com**